devachref/Bennadji-Achref/README.md

 <details>
-  <summary><h3>👨‍💻 [Achref]'s Coding Journey</h3></summary>
+  <summary><h3>👨‍💻 Achref's Coding Journey</h3></summary>
-  I started my journey as a curious student, diving into coding, Unix, and Linux while dreaming of building my own app.
-My passion for Java led me to a full-stack software engineering job, but my love for content creation pulled me away.
-I took the leap into YouTube full-time, but a part of me always longed to build my own product.
+  <p>I started as a curious student, diving into coding with the dream of building my own app.
+My passion for programming led me to explore artificial intelligence and eventually create my first AI-powered startup.</p>

-  Now, I’m ready to step out of my comfort zone and turn that dream into reality.
-I'm focusing more time on product development while continuing to create content.
-The journey is just beginning, and I’m ready to make it happen.
+  <p>Now, I'm stepping out of my comfort zone to turn that dream into reality.
+I'm dedicating more time to developing my skills and crafting the best technical solutions.
+The journey has just begun, and I'm ready to make it happen.</p>
 </details>